Hi there, I'm looking for info on storing my coverture. I currently pour it out of my grinder and…

 Archived Comments

 This is a pretty big topic so it’s going to be difficult to do it justice in short space.
-As you know, cocoa butter is polymorphic, and when you’ve got ‘good temper’ (lets define good temper as CTU<10 30 and slopes between -1 to +1) - a good 60% of the cocoa butter in your 'solid' chocolate is still actually liquid. that liquid will slow crystallize (which one reason tempered gets harder over time), 'good temper' crystals convert lower energy state crystal another time). mechanics flavor release are heavily dependent upon how things melt so aged taste different than freshly moulded because it's releasing differently due melting. essentially for tempered' (as defined above), after days being stored an iso-thermal 70f(ish) environment changes point where less meaningful (they occur, but average bear can't detect them). melting bar recasting it resets this. most people really surprised by their 'fresh' tastes compared day chocolate. wait, there's more. there few more mechanisms change. them evaporation volatile compounds, well, evaporate. why you can smell 'flavors' air time, enough evaporate solid bar, now different. not reset this once they're gone, gone. then oxidation. fats undergo chemical reaction called oxidation (and possibly hydrolysis if moisture present). affects milk white dark, happen regardless or not. remelting has no impact on so, as with many i'm afraid straight forward answer.< div>
+As you know, cocoa butter is polymorphic, and when you’ve got ‘good temper’ (lets define good temper as CTU<10 and slopes between -1 to +1) - a good 60% of the cocoa butter in your 'solid' chocolate is still actually liquid.
+That liquid cocoa butter will slow crystallize (which is one reason your tempered chocolate gets harder over time), and your 'good temper' crystals will convert to a lower energy state crystal (which is harder - another reason your chocolate gets harder over time).
+The mechanics of flavor release are heavily dependent upon how things melt - so aged chocolate will taste different than freshly moulded chocolate because it's releasing flavor differently due to how it's crystals are melting.
+Essentially - for 'good tempered' chocolate (as defined above), after 30 days of being stored in an iso-thermal 70F(ish) environment - your flavor changes slow to the point where it's less meaningful (they still occur, but the average bear can't detect them).
+Melting your chocolate bar and recasting it resets this.
+Most people are really surprised by how different their 'fresh' chocolate tastes compared to their 30 day aged chocolate.
+But wait, there's more.
+There are a few more mechanisms of flavor change.
+One of them is evaporation - your volatile flavor compounds, well, evaporate.
+It's why you can smell chocolate - chocolate 'flavors' are in the air - and over time, enough of them will evaporate that there's less of them in your solid bar, and it now tastes different.
+Melting your tempered chocolate will not reset this - once they're gone, they're gone.
+And then there's oxidation.
+The fats in your chocolate undergo a chemical reaction called oxidation (and possibly one called hydrolysis if there's moisture present).
+This affects milk and white chocolate more so than dark, and will happen regardless of if your chocolate is tempered or not.
+Remelting your tempered chocolate has no impact on this.
+So, as with many things - i'm afraid there's not a straight forward answer.

 @bethingbird @Sebastian – my understanding based on a long conversation with Ed Seguine is that if you were to take the same chocolate and store it tempered and untempered for the same length of time (at least several months) when you tasted them they would taste different.
 One explanation here is that the difference in crystal structure will affect melt and the release of aroma and flavor chemicals.